HausDAO/baal-shamans/README.md

 ## Setup Environment

-`yarn install` - to install all of the components for the project
+- `yarn install` - to install all of the components for the project

+- Copy `.env.sample` onto `.env` and setup the required environment variables.

 ## Building